HanaDigital/NovelScraper/README.md

                  them to .docx files for every volume separatley.

 ### Pre-Requistes
-USE PYTHON 3
+You will need Python 3.
-Make sure you have pip installed.
-Install the following modules using pip:
+Make sure you have pip installed and then install the following modules using pip:
 - requests
 - beautifulsoup4
 - python-docx